Top Foods to Help Prevent Breast Cancer

 According to the American Cancer Society, about 1 in 8 women in the U.S. will develop invasive breast cancer during their lifetime.
 It’s an alarming statistic, especially considering there are so many risk factors that are completely out of our control, like age, genes, gender and family history.
 But the best thing we can do is to be proactive in making healthy life choices, as we can shift the odds more in our favor with key lifestyle modifications.

-- Natural anti-inflammatories, omega-3’s help to reduce the inflammation that can damage cells and contribute to the growth of cancer cells.
+Natural anti-inflammatories, omega-3’s help to reduce the inflammation that can damage cells and contribute to the growth of cancer cells.
+Sources include:

 - Can also supplement with fish oil or vegan DHA plus EPA.

-- A low intake of folate is linked to an increase in breast cancer risk.
+A low intake of folate is linked to an increase in breast cancer risk.
+Try to aim for at least 1-2 servings per day.
+Folate-rich foods include:

 - Can also supplement with 400-800 mcg folic acid.

-- Brewer’s yeast is one of top food sources; 2 tablespoons provides nearly 2 day’s worth of folate!
+- Brewer’s yeast is one of the top food sources.
+2 tablespoons provide nearly two day’s worth of folate!

 For more details on this topic, read Molly’s “Get The Skinny” article on WGNO New Orleans.